markrages/labjack_pic/README.md

 You can use different pins, just edit the script correspondingly.

-If your cirucit is OK with 5V power and doesn't draw too much current, you can power it with VS (usb power).
+If your circuit is OK with 5V power and doesn't draw too much current, you can power it with VS (USB power).
 Otherwise arrange some other power supply.
 LabJack outputs are 3.3 V, so lower voltages are a bad idea.